taliaalouise/apprentice-handbook/book/year-one/data-structures-and-algorithms/05-data-structures.md

 `dequeue()`
 Remove the item at the front of the queue.
 This takes no parameter, it can only access the front item.

+## Graphs

+Non-linear, non-heirarchical data structure.
+A little like a web or a social network.

+Graphs are made up of nodes and edges.
+Nodes represent "things" in the graph and edges represent the relationships between them.

+**Node** - An element in the graph, e.g. a user on a social network, or a city on a map.

+**Edge** - (Sometimes called an **arc**) A relationship between two elements, e.g. a friendship between two people on a social network, or a road between two cities.

+**Directed Edge** - An edge which represents a one-way relationship, e.g. following someone on Twitter doesn't necessarily mean they follow you back.

+**Undirected Edge** - An edge representing a two-way relationship, e.g. if two people are friends on facebook.

+**Cycle** - This is where you can travel from a node back to itself without going along any edge more than once, e.g. travelling from London to York to Lancaster to Birmingham to London again.

 ## Trees

 Non-linear, hierarchical data structure.
-Like a family tree.
+Like a family tree or organisational diagram.

-Tree begin at a root node, which has child nodes -> child nodes are roots of their own subtrees.
+Trees begin at a single root node, which has child nodes -> child nodes are roots of their own subtrees.
 Example: the computer’s directory system is a tree.
+Additionally, trees are non-cyclical - they cannot contain any cycles (see graph definition above).

 **Internal node** - child with at least one child